codio/site/source/docs/dashboard/packs/create.html.md

 You need to tell Codio where to get its source code from.
 There are two options

 - **Codio** : you have a Codio project where your code is located
 - **Git/Mercurial** : you can specify a Git or Mercurial repo that gets pulled in afresh each time someone creates a new Project based on your Starter Pack.  **Please Note**: We strongly advise that you use the HTTPS URL to the repository.
-If you use the SSH URL any users that do not have their Codio SSH Key uploaded to to the remote will not be able to create a project from this Starter Pack.
+If you use the SSH URL any users that do not have their Codio SSH Key uploaded to the remote will not be able to create a project from this Starter Pack.

 ##Selecting a Stack
-Each Starter Pack requires a [Stack](/docs/teacher/stacks/).
+Each Starter Pack requires a [Stack](/docs/dashboard/stacks/).
 If you only need a base Ubuntu Box, then you do not need to specify a Stack.

 Please be aware that a Starter Pack is simply a Codio Stack plus a code workspace.
 If you based your Starter Pack on a Project that has had the Box modified (aditional Box components installed, npn global install etc.), then these will not be present in a Project created from the Starter Pack.